Key Takeaways

 • The technical lift to incorporate both digital ads and subscriptions can be difficult to overcome unless you have a good developer or ad revenue partner who can handle it for you.

-• You have to manage both revenue sources, which takes up more time and energy.
+• You have to manage both revenue sources, which takes up more time and energy than focusing on a single model.

-• You must create and deploy content and ad strategies that fit into this complementary model without leaning too heavily to one half of your audience or the other.
+• You must create and deploy content and ad strategies that fit into this complementary model without leaning too heavily toward one half of your audience or the other.

 More Ad Revenue Content